 Twenty-Eight year old Tomisin Adepeju is at the forefront of a new wave of British filmmakers exploring topics that offer an insight into the generational shifts of the African Diaspora.
-Adepeju’s narratives are made up of honest, heart-felt, personal stories told from the perspective of British African characters.
-With five short films under his belt and a feature length in the making, RTF sits down with this talented artist to discuss how personal experiences contextualise many of the storylines he is wanting to tell.
+Tomison’s narratives are made up of honest, heart-felt, personal stories told from the perspective of British African characters.
+With five short films under his belt and a feature length in the making, Reform The Funk sits down with this talented artist to discuss how personal experiences contextualise many of the storylines he is wanting to tell.

-Having grown up in Nigeria until the age of 12, Tomisin moved to London with his family where he continued his education.
-Known as the African Boy to his London peers at school, yet seen as British to his Nigerian neighbours, this conflict between identity is what plays out in many of his film’s narratives.
+Having lived in Nigeria until the age of 12, Tomisin moved to London with his family where he continued his education.
+Known as the African boy to his peers at school, yet seen as British to his Nigerian neighbours, this conflict between identity is what plays out in many of his film’s narratives.
 “I see myself as a Nigerian man in Britain so the stories are personal to me.
-They convey something about the race of a black man and how it’s multi layered and diverse.”
+They convey something about the race of a black man and how it’s multi layered and diverse”.
 Tomisin expresses his frustration with the industry, explaining how “most films which try to relay a black narrative have a perspective that isn’t truthful”.

 The seriousness of Tomisin’s approach to his artform is reflected in his elegant personal style.
-Be it on set, at a meeting or going to church, Tomisin will always be seen looking smart in a suit and tie.
-When asked why, Tomisin explains how his smart attire reflects his professional etiquette “I dress this way out of respect for my actors”, as well being a tool to help his mindset.
-“When I was about 21, I felt quite down and defeated and so decided then and there that I was only going to wear suits.
-A style that would make me feel like I could take on anything.
+Be it on set, at a meeting or going to church, Tomisin will always be seen in a suit and tie.
+When asked why, Tomisin explains how his smart attire reflects his professional etiquette, “I dress this way out of respect for my actors”, as well being a tool to help his mindset.
+“When I was about 21, I felt quite down and defeated and so decided then and there that I was only going to wear suits; a style that would make me feel like I could take on anything.
 I think it acts as a uniform, it makes me feel comfortable and confident”.
-With an open fondness for the quintessentially old, Tomisin extends this nostalgic love to buying 1930s-50s suits; “they’re classic, timeless and never go out of style” from “great shops like Old Hats in Fulham”
+With an open fondness for the quintessentially old, Tomisin extends this nostalgic love to buying 1930s-50s suits, “they’re classic, timeless and never go out of style [from] great shops like Old Hats in Fulham”.

-Creating stable and caring environments whilst onset reflects the strong relationships Adepeju builds with his creative team.
-It is a sign of mutual respect that Adepeju’s leading actors are recast in his short films, building potential characters for his future feature length.
+Creating stable and caring environments whilst onset reflects the strong relationships Tomisin builds with his creative team.
+It is a sign of mutual respect that Tomisin’s leading actors are recast in his short films, building potential characters for his future feature length.

 In just 10 years, the size of Tomisin’s portfolio is impressive.
-He spent his late teens and early twenties making films for fun whilst studying Film Theory at University, “I experimented with style, genre and form...but I didn’t know what I wanted to say and I didn’t understand the craft of directing.”
-Studying the work of Spike Lee made a huge impression, “His films feature black characters in a world he knows so well, that conveyed his own views about race and love.
-As a young black man, they spoke to me greatly.”
-Adepeju sites Paul Thomas Anderson and Woody Allen as similar influences, describing their films as a projection of “their own views, their own interests of the world”.
-However, it is his Mother who Adepeju credits for helping get him to the point he is at today.
+He spent his late teens and early twenties making films for fun whilst studying Film Theory at University.
+“I experimented with style, genre and form...but I didn’t know what I wanted to say and I didn’t understand the craft of directing”.
+Studying the work of Spike Lee made a huge impression, “his films feature black characters in a world he knows so well, that conveyed his own views about race and love.
+As a young black man, they spoke to me greatly”.
+Tomisin cites Paul Thomas Anderson and Woody Allen as similar influences, describing their films as a projection of “their own views, their own interests of the world”.
+However, it is his Mother who he credits for helping get him to the point he is at today.
 It was through daily persistence that she encouraged him to continue his studies with an MA in Directing.
-“She asked me every day if I had applied for film school until finally, I did and it was the best thing I could have ever done.”
+“She asked me every day if I had applied for film school until finally, I did and it was the best thing I could have ever done”.

-Adepeju’s exploration of love, life, death and religion, can feel heart wrenching at times; discussing the fierce tension created in his films, the director says it is to make his viewer feel challenged.
-A side effect of wanting to show more complex narratives tends to be a more niche group of supporters; “There are people who will say your narratives aren’t important but you have to be bold and go for it.
-If you are fearlessly confident in your voice then people respond to what you’re trying to say.”
+Tomisin’s exploration of love, life, death and religion, can feel heart wrenching at times, discussing the fierce tension created in his films, the director says it is to make his viewer feel challenged.
+A side effect of wanting to show more complex narratives tends to be a more niche group of supporters, “There are people who will say your narratives aren’t important but you have to be bold and go for it.
+If you are fearlessly confident in your voice then people respond to what you’re trying to say”.

-Adepeju’s choice to stay away from sharing his content online has somehow kept this talented director’s work sacred.
-Promotion of his work has been through having made official selection for over 100 festivals, a staggering number that has generated substantial praise and recognition on the festival circuit.
-Achievements for his short film ‘The Right Choice, which premiered at the 2018 Sundance Film Festival, include its screening at the Oscar-Qualifying; Pan African Film Festival, Cleveland International Film Festival & HollyShorts Film Festival.
+Tomisin’s choice to stay away from sharing his content online has somehow kept this talented director’s work sacred.
+Promotion of his work has been through having made official selection for over 100 festivals; a staggering number that has generated substantial praise and recognition on the festival circuit.
+Achievements for his short film ‘The Right Choice’, which premiered at the 2018 Sundance Film Festival, include its screening at the Oscar-Qualifying; Pan African Film Festival, Cleveland International Film Festival & HollyShorts Film Festival.
 Recent recognition for all of this hard work is joyfully reflected in his recent signing with United Agents.